 For parents and professionals to use with students 3rd grade and up.
 Being around others requires us to be social thinkers.
 We use our social skills to co-exist when we’re in a group—even when we’re not interacting with the people around us!
 To use our social skills well simply means each of us is sharing space effectively—but what does that actually look like?
 It involves being able to take the perspective of others.
 This user-friendly, helpful poster lays out the four steps of perspective taking and Social Thinking that keep us working together as a group, whether at home, at school, or in the community.

-For parents and professionals to use with early learners ages 4–7.
+For parents and professionals.
 The Building Blocks of Social Development poster is a companion product to the Social Thinking early learner curriculum The Incredible Flexible You™.
 It shows the developmental building blocks that synergistically work together and result in a fully functional and flexible, kindergarten-ready child who possesses the social problem-solving skills needed to play with others and learn in a group.
+Excellent tool during IEP/treatment meetings and staff discussions to guide a deeper understanding of the social learning process in young children.

 For use by professional and parents with students 3rd grade and up.
 An important life skill is learning how to cope when you get bored while working or being in a group.
 Our newly updated “Coping with Boring Moments” poster infuses humor into explicit, concrete information to help individuals learn more about the expected and unexpected behaviors related to boredom.
 With the support of the poster, teachers can engage in more-explicit real-life discussions about the social challenges students experience when they get bored and how to deal with them.